codywd/WiFiz-Deprecated/README.md

 ## Known Issues
 1. "swig/python detected a memory leak of type 'wxPyXmlSubclassFactory *', no destructor found."
 This is a wxPython issue, and not something I can fix.
 Hopefully the developers of wxPython will fix it soon.
+It is safe to ignore, however.